The Fair Use Exception

 Purpose and Character of the Use

 The law explicitly favors nonprofit educational uses over commercial uses.
-Activities that are truly confined to the university in support of nonprofit education are likely to receive favorable treatment.
-Courts also favor uses that are “transformative,” or that are not mere reproductions.
+Thus, uses for teaching and scholarship are usually favored.
+Therefore, activities that are truly confined to the university in support of nonprofit education are likely to receive favorable treatment.
+Courts also favor uses that are “transformative,” or that are not mirror image copying.
 A transformative use has been defined as a use that adds to or changes the original work in such a way as to give it new expression, meaning, or message.
 Fair use is more likely when the copyrighted work is “transformed” into something new or of new utility, such as quotations incorporated into a paper, and pieces of a work mixed into a multimedia product for teaching.
 The use of works in the context of criticism or critical analysis may also be given favorable treatment.
-The statute also notes that “multiple copies for classroom use” are permitted.
+The statute also notes that “multiple copies for classroom use” are favored.

 Nature of the Copyrighted Work

 This factor examines characteristics of the work being used.
 Quite simply, courts have tended to apply fair use differently to different types of works.
 For example, courts have concluded that the unpublished nature of a work is a fact weighing against fair use.
-Courts more readily favor the fair use of nonfiction, as opposed to fiction and other highly creative works, including novels, short stories, poetry, and modern art images.
+Courts more readily favor, as a fair use, the use of excerpts that are informational and educational in nature and not fictional, as opposed to fiction and other highly creative works, including novels, short stories, poetry, and modern art images.
 Only those portions of the work which are relevant to a purpose favoring fair use should be used.
 Instructors should carefully review uses of “consumable” materials, such as test forms and workbook pages that are meant to be used and repurchased, as their use is less likely to qualify as fair use.

 Amount of the Work Used